-The LFS system will be built by using an already installed Linux distribution (such as Debian, Mandriva, Red Hat, or SUSE).
+The LFS system will be built by using an already installed Linux distribution (such as Debian, OpenMandriva, Fedora, or openSUSE).
 This existing Linux system (the host) will be used as a starting point to provide necessary programs, including a compiler, linker, and shell, to build the new system.
 Select the "development" option during the distribution installation to be able to access these tools.